iam-raaz2491/assurity-performancetesting-assignment/README.md

 ## 8.7 Conclusion

-The API demonstrates stable performance and correct functional behavior under the defined workload.
+The API shows stable performance and behaves correctly under the defined workload.

 Key outcomes:
 - Successful handling of concurrent requests